 HR Support Desk Adviser

-You will undertake a variety of HR transactional and administrative tasks required throughout the employee life cycle in an accurate and timely manner.
-In this busy role you will provide advice to HMLR employees and Line Managers on HR policies and procedures via the telephone and email from our centralised Nottingham contact centre.
+In this busy role you will provide advice to HM Land Registry employees and Line Managers on HR policies and procedures via the telephone and email from our centralised contact centre.
+You will undertake a variety of HR transactional and administrative tasks required throughout the employee life cycle in an accurate and timely manner, for example, employment changes, absence management, pay and pensions, retirement and resignations.
 Working as part of a supportive team you will contribute to achieving agreed service levels.

 In order to be successful in this role you will need a good working knowledge of policy and procedure in at least one area of HR.
 Your effective time management skills will be necessary, and you will have the ability to organise, prioritise and re-prioritise your own workloads.
 You will put the customer first and have experience of communicating with a wide range of stakeholders.
 Being self-motivated and taking responsibility for your own development is key.
-If you don’t have your level 3 CIPD then we would consider supporting this as part of your development.
+You react positively to changes and are an excellent team player.

 We'll assess you against these behaviours during the selection process: